-In managing financial risk, gold futures provide an efficient method for hedging against price volatility.
+How to hedge with gold futures involves an efficient method for managing financial risk against price volatility.
 The process can be broken down into five clear steps.

 First, identify your specific exposure to gold price fluctuations.

-Next, calculate the hedge ratio to determine the precise number of contracts required for your position.
+Next, calculate the hedge ratio to determine the contracts required for your position.

 Once you have this information, select the appropriate futures contracts that align with your risk management objectives.